 From a safety standpoint, we as moms have to be continually keeping the environment safe for the baby and the dog.
 Don’t wait until there is an incident because then it is already too late.
 Dogs warn us with their body language of how they are adapting.
 Just because your dog might be stressed or uncomfortable around the baby doesn’t mean there is something wrong with them.
 It just means for the time being; we need to manage them accordingly for the safety of your baby.

-Thank you for allowing me and my experience to be part of your journey.
+Thank you for allowing Dogs to Diapers and my experience to be part of your journey.
 Enjoy that growing baby and congrats; it has been a year, and hopefully, your new baby and dog have started to grow a beautiful bond.